grannycart/subworld-shortstory1/10kstorynotes.md

 ## Initial notes
 :notes:
+* revision notes:
+	* Put as much of the action into Cassandra's ears --- and rich descriptions of the sounds --- as possible
+		* Avoid talking tactics without describing the sound.
 	* Go through story and see if you can more elegantly massage the dialog -- say, if a character enters, do you need to credit their dialog with a: character said.
+	* Check any sentence with a conjunction, and make the segments are related.
+Otherwise, break into separate sentences.
+	* (Add these review notes to review notes for book1)
 * For revised version of story:
 	* it's _all_ from Cassandra's perspective at the sonar station
 	* it's a little more stylistic/artier.
 Maybe do a draft with the style of Gaddis, including emdashes